Two waves of adaptation: speciation induced by dormancy in a model with changing environment: Proofs of results for the active population

 Next, suppose the interval has class 1.
 By the induction hypothesis, some type dominates the population in the last generation of the previous class 3 interval.
 Then the claim follows directly from the definition of the event $G_{1,N}$.

 Finally, suppose the interval has class 2.
 Consider a class 2 interval that occurs at the beginning of a winter, beginning in generation $m = jU_N + V_N$ for some $j \geq 0$.
 If $j \geq 1$, then by the induction hypothesis, some type, which we call type $k$, dominated the population throughout the class 3 interval that ended the previous winter.
-If $j = 0$, then type $0$ dominated the population in generation $m - V_N$, and we set $k = 0$.
 On $G_{0,N} \cap G_{3,N}$, type $k$ dominated the population $r_N$ generations before the end of the previous winter.
 That is, the event $\Lambda_{k, m - V_N - r_N}$ occurs.
-We need to show $A_{\ell, N}(m) = D_{\ell,N}(m) = 0$ for all $\ell < k$.
-It will then follow that on $G_{2,N}$, type $k$ dominates the population in generation $m + r_N$, as claimed.
+If instead $j = 0$, then type $0$ dominated the population in generation $m - V_N$, and we set $k = 0$.
+In both cases, we need to show $A_{\ell, N}(m) = D_{\ell,N}(m) = 0$ for all $\ell < k$.
+It will then follow from Corollary \ref{class2cor} that on $G_{2,N}$, type $k$ dominates the population in generation $m + r_N$, as claimed.
 The same argument will then hold during the summer, completing the proof of the lemma.